mckset/Navify/README.md

 **Why does this exists?**
 One day I thought it would be great to integrate a Spotify player in my desktops taskbar.
 I went so far as to make the whole player and get the program to fetch songs when I realized that Spotify wanted me to buy a premium account to stream songs directly to my desktop.
 After some rough work arounds, I decided that since I can already pull the recommended songs, I should be able to play them through Youtube, and sure enough it worked.

-**How does it work?**
-Navify reaches out to Spotify and asks for songs recommeneded for the songs you selected.
-It then

 **Why not have an option to stream from Spotify?**
-Though the player was supposed to only stream from spotify, I'm too lazy to purchase a premimum membership and try.
+Though the player was supposed to only stream from Spotify, I'm too lazy to purchase a premimum membership and try.
 Maybe one day I will add the option.

+**Potential Updates**
+- Support to stream from Spotify
+- Ablity to edit playlists
+- Make the Navify button not freeze the player
+- Windows support
+- Ability to edit the song, their url, and their volume in one window
+- Local search